top of page

 Other Important Information: Some experiments will involve mild chemicals, potting soil, grass, nuts, and other food items.
 Gloves and aprons will be provided.
 Please notify the teacher if your child has any allergies.

-**YOU CAN NOT REGISTER FOR BOTH THIS CLASS AND NATURE STUDY .
+**YOU MAY NOT TAKE THIS CLASS AND NATURE STUDY.
 CHOOSE ONE OR THE OTHER.

 Teacher: Becky Dykes